|

 - Venlafaxine appears more effective than SSRIs, and at least as effective as tricyclic antidepressants, in the treatment of major depression36

-- Often effective for depression not responding to SSRI 2,7
+- Often effective for depression unresponsive to SSRIs 2,7

 - High therapeutic success rate5